XuebinZhaoZXB/GeoPVI/README.rst

     inversion = VariationalInversion(variationalDistribution = variational_pdf, log_posterior = log_prob)
     negative_elbo = inversion.update(n_iter = 1000, nsample = 10)

-which updates the variational distribution for 1000 iterations and with 10 samples per iteration for Monte Carlo integration.
+which updates the variational distribution for 1000 iterations, with 10 samples per iteration for Monte Carlo integration.
 This returns the ``negative_elbo`` value for each iteration.

 After training, posterior samples can be obtained by